WHAT IS THE WORLD ARABIAN HORSE ORGANIZATION?

 - To act in a consultative capacity in discussion and negotiation with International, National (…) and other authorities (…) on matters concerning horses of the Arabian breed.”

-The Arab Horse Society of Great Britain hosted the first ever conference of International Arabian Horse Societies in 1967.
-There were nine nations in attendance.
+The Arab Horse Society of Great Britain hosted the first ever conference of International Arabian Horse Societies in July 1967.
+There were 15 delegates representing 9 countries in attendance: Australia & New Zealand; The Netherlands; Poland; Portugal; Spain; U.K.; U.S.A.; and U.S.S.R.
+There were also 14 Observers from 7 countries in attendance: Denmark; West Germany and Marbach; Israel; Jordan; Spain; South Africa and Sweden.
 The result of this meeting was that those present agreed that a world organization should be formed to aid in the protection and orderly development of the Arabian Horse throughout the world.
 The conference was then adjourned for three years so that attending nations would have an opportunity to reflect on the first conference and be better equipped to discuss the future objectives of such an organization.
 In August 1970 the AHS, under the chairmanship of the late Major T.W.
 Ian Hedley, hosted a second conference, attended by representatives from Australasia, Denmark, German Federal Republic, Hungary, Israel, Netherlands, Poland, Portugal, South Africa, Spain, Sweden, Egypt, United Kingdom and the United States of America (AHRA and IAHA).
 The main achievement of this meeting was the creation and naming of the World Arabian Horse Organization, and the appointment of an international steering committee to formulate the bylaws, objectives and purposes of the Organization.

 For the next two years the steering committee, chaired by the late Mr. Jay Stream, worked together through correspondence and personal meetings to write the WAHO Constitution.
 WAHO was also established as a non-profit charitable organization, based in the United Kingdom.
 WAHO’s income is derived from subscriptions and levies from our members, and the occasional generous donation.